AndreiPiatrou/andreipiatrou.github.io/_posts/2018-06-20-js-tips-and-tricks.md

 > To clear up all this confusion, let's define a filterOut(..) that actually filters out values by internally negating the predicate check.
 While we're at it, we'll alias filterIn(..) to the existing filter(..):

 ## [Fusion](https://github.com/getify/Functional-Light-JS/blob/master/manuscript/ch9.md/#fusion)
-Imagine we have some array `fiter/map` chain like this:
+Imagine we have some array `filter / map` chain like this:
 ```js
 someList
   .filter(..)